Francis-Mwaniki/nodejs-jwt/Readme.md

 # JWT Authentication with Express.js and Frontend

-for some reason this url [URL](https://francis-mwaniki.github.io/nodejs-jwt/) might not work since github pages - doesn't deploy server code
+-For some reason this url [URL](https://francis-mwaniki.github.io/nodejs-jwt/) might not work since github pages - doesn't deploy server code

-This repository contains a simple example of user authentication using JSON Web Tokens (JWT) with an Express.js server and a basic frontend.
+-This repository contains a simple example of user authentication using JSON Web Tokens (JWT) with an Express.js server and a basic frontend.
 The server provides protected routes that require authentication, and the frontend demonstrates login and logout functionality.

 ## Prerequisites